Buried in Debt to Keep Up with the Joneses

 A financial instrument that has evolved in the funeral industry is the burial society and these are useful in that they guarantee that most of the expenses incurred for funerals will be paid for by the insurer.
 Many households still borrow money according to Menendez’s study, and in 2016 without a funeral policy in place, it is safe to say that funerals are still creating a massive financial burden for the poor.

-To apply for a FREE funeral cover quote simply complete and send the form on this page
+To apply for a personal funeral cover quote simply complete and send the form on this page

 All info was correct at time of publishing